AI Visibility

 • Query your brand name in ChatGPT, Perplexity, Claude, and Gemini

-Build Your Earned Media Foundation
+Step 2: Build Your Earned Media Foundation

 Checklist:

-• Build expert bylines and contributed articles
+• Build expert bylines and contributed articles in editorial outlets

 • Create newsworthy announcements that earn organic coverage

-Structure Content for AI Citation
+Step 3: Structure Content for AI Extraction

 Checklist: